Website Manager

 While the vast majority of adult verbal participation is intended to be positive and constructive, the fact of the matter is that the games have become so loud that players often have difficulty hearing and communicating with each other on the field.
 Taking one week off from any verbal interference, may help adults gain perspective on just how loud they've been in the past.

-"My Region has decided to implement Silent Saturdays as a way to reduce the loud noise on the sidelines and parents are upset!
+"My Region has decided to implement Silent Weekend as a way to reduce the loud noise on the sidelines and parents are upset!
 They think their children enjoy the loud sideline noise and cheering.
-They don’t understand how Silent Saturdays helps the kids.
+They don’t understand how Silent Weekend helps the kids.
 Now What?"

 National Partners